 Run the Data Connector

-On this Summary page, you will see the option to click Run Now — this will start the process of creating entities in the Knowledge Graph that will include the fields you selected.
+On this Summary page, you will see the option to click Run Now — this will start the process of creating entities in Content that will include the fields you selected.

-You will see an Activity Log appear on this screen that shows you the progress being made on adding those entities to the Knowledge Graph.
+You will see an Activity Log appear on this screen that shows you the progress being made on adding those entities to Content.